enthought/enstaller/doc/source/user/installation.rst

 Installing from sources
 -----------------------

-While you can install with the usual `setup.py install` dance, it is advised to build enstaller and install it through the bootstrap script::
+While you can install with the usual ``setup.py install`` dance, it is advised to build enstaller and install it through the bootstrap script::

     $ python setup.py bdist_enegg # build dist/enstaller-<version>.egg
     $ python scripts/bootstrap.py dist/enstaller-<version>.egg

-..note:: you can safely reinstall various versions of enstaller by
+.. note:: you can safely reinstall various versions of enstaller by
           re-executing the boostrap script, as it ensures the old enstaller is removed before installing the new one.

 Testing the installation
 ------------------------